david-lorenzo-vargas/React-Drag-Drop/README.md

 If the uploaded file is not a supported file, an error icon together with a message will be rendered.
 Once you have uploaded all the files, you have the option of removing them by clicking the remove button.

 ## Technologies
-HTML, SCSS modules, @keyframes, SVG, React, Base64, Babel, Eslint, Stylelint, Webpack
+HTML, SCSS modules, @keyframes, SVG, JavaScript, React, Base64, Babel, Eslint, Stylelint, Webpack

 ## Demo